MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/design-app-notification.md

 Microsoft Teams Toolkit allows you to build apps that capture events and send them as bot notifications to a personal, group chat, or a channel in Teams.
 The notification bot template creates an app that sends a message to Teams with Adaptive Cards triggered by an HTTP post request.
 <br>
 <br>
 Users read a bot notification in an Adaptive Card.
-When a notification bot send a message, the bot conversation is highlighted in bold or dotted in Teams Chat.
+When a notification bot sends a message, the bot conversation is highlighted in bold or dotted in Teams Chat.

    :::column-end:::